kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![photo shoot](../../content/images/targeted-women/innocent-lady/8.png)

-- I then see her masturbating in private and filming it on her mobile where in my screenshot below you can only see her head.
+- I then see her masturbating in private and filming it on her mobile where, in my screenshot below, you can only see her head.
 She is completely naked.

 ![photo shoot](../../content/images/targeted-women/innocent-lady/3.5.png)